-Our House Diversion Dam is a 130 foot-radius, double curvature, concrete arch dam located on the Middle Yuba River 12.0 miles upstream of its confluence with the North Yuba River.
-The dam is 70 feet high with a crest length of 368 feet, a crest elevation of 2,049 feet, and a drainage area of 144.8 square miles.
-The dam has a capacity of 280 acre-feet (ac-ft), but storage and water levels do not fluctuate under Project operations.
-The diversion dam has two outlets: 1) a 5-foot diameter steel pipe controlled by a slide gate on the upstream face of the dam and with a maximum capacity of 800 cubic feet per second (cfs) (the outlet centerline is at elevation 1,990 feet, and the gate is operated by use of a motor); and 2) a 24-inch diameter release pipe, with a maximum capacity of 60 cfs located just above the low-level outlet and controlled by a downstream gate valve operated by hand.
-The diversion dam has a spillway capacity of 60,000 cfs.
+Our House Diversion Dam is a 130-foot radius, double curvature, concrete arch dam located on the Middle Yuba River 12.0 miles upstream of its confluence with the North Yuba River.
+The dam is 70 ft high with a crest length of 368 ft, a crest elevation of 2,049 ft, and a drainage area of 144.8 square miles.
+The dam has a capacity of 280 acre-feet (ac-ft), but storage and water levels